| Duration: | 9 Day(s) - 8 Night(s) |

 Overnight at the Pink Lake

-Day2: Pink Lake – Somone Lagune
+Day 2: Pink Lake – Somone Lagune

-Depending on the seasons, the color changes from purple to mauve at dawn then pink once the sun is at the zenith.
+Depending on the seasons, the color changes from purple to mauve at dawn, then pink once the sun is at the zenith.

-The Artemia Salina bacteria produce a red pigment in order to absorb the sunlight, thus giving the lake its unique color especially visible during the dry season.
+The Artemia Salina bacteria produce a red pigment in order to absorb the sunlight, thus giving the lake its unique color, especially visible during the dry season.

-Those effects are caused by a combination of microorganisms and the saturated salt concentration of 380g /L, this is why swimming in the waters is just floating.
+Those effects are caused by a combination of microorganisms and the saturated salt concentration of 380g /L; this is why swimming in the waters is just floating.

-For our next visit, we will use special means of locomotion such as, Atv Quads, Buggies, or Jeeps.
+For our next visit, we will use special means of locomotion such as ATV Quads, Buggies, or Jeeps.

-We will follow the tracks of the Dakar race, driving around the lake and the sand dune closer to the ocean.
+We will follow the tracks of the Dakar race, driving around the lake and the dune closer to the ocean.

-A stop in a Fulani village to meet and interact with them and to learn about their daily life activities
+A stop in a Fulani village to meet and interact with them, and to learn about their daily life activities

 Lunch at the lake and continuation to the seaside resort in Somone.